snapanalytx/Data-analysis-and-visualization/PowerBI-Visualization/README.md

 ## Labs

-**Lab 2 - Modelling Data**
+**Lab 3 - Modelling Data**

-In this lab, you will learn how to use tools in PowerBI to model data to calculate several measures.
+In this lab, you will create several reports using several visualizations in Power BI Desktop.

-The lab's starting point can be reached with the PowerBI linked in a zip file here **[here](https://github.com/MicrosoftLearning/Analyzing-Visualizing-Data-PowerBI/blob/master/Lab2/Lab%202%20-%20Starting.zip?raw=true)** or uploaded in the repository.
+The lab's starting point can be reached with the PowerBI linked in a zip file here **[here](https://github.com/MicrosoftLearning/Analyzing-Visualizing-Data-PowerBI/raw/master/Lab3/Lab%203%20-%20Starting.zip)** or uploaded in the repository.

 ## Data